Skip to main content

 MANGOHUD=1 MANGOHUD_CONFIG=gamemode,preset=3 gamemoderun %command%

-• Basic MangoHud parameters for AMD GPUs.
+• Basic MangoHud parameters for AMD GPUs: change the PCI bus address accordingly.

 MANGOHUD=1 MANGOHUD_CONFIG=gamemode,pci_dev='0000\:03\:00.0',preset=3 gamemoderun %command%